Evillast/Data_Science_Projects_YP/03_Real_estate_research/README.md

-# Research of advertisements for the sale of apartments in St. Petersburg and the Leningrad region
+# Research of advertisements for the sale of apartments in Saint Petersburg and the Leningrad region

 #### Purpose of the study: